FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/css_cluster_v1.html.markdown

   The SAS disk is used.
 ULTRAHIGH: Ultra-high I/O. The solid-state drive (SSD) is used.
 Changing this parameter will create a new resource.

+The `backup_strategy` block supports:

+* `start_time` - (Required) Specifies the time when a snapshot is automatically created everyday.
+Example value: "04:00 GMT+08:00".

+* `keep_days` - (Optional) Specifies the number of days to retain the generated snapshots.
+Snapshots are reserved for seven days by default.

+* `prefix` - (Optional) Specifies the prefix of the snapshot that is automatically created.
+The default value is "snapshot".

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: